bbauska/UC-Davis-JS-Basics/readme.md

 <p>The basic for loop is a good place to start with loops.
 There&apos;s also a
-loop that is specifically for working with arrays and it&apos;s called the **for of loop**.
+loop that is specifically for working with arrays and it&apos;s called the
+<b>for of loop</b>.
 Here I have an array of food.
-You can see there are four items in here, four foods.
+You can see there are
+four items in here, four foods.
 I can use for, and I can create a temporary variable, and I&apos;m calling it each item, but you could call it X, you could call it Y you call it I, you call it whatever you want.